Sensor free, self regulating thermal switching via anomalous Ettingshausen effect and spin reorientation in DyCo5

 Modern microelectronic and energy systems increasingly require thermal control that is compact, localized, and as rapid as practicable~\cite{Pop2010,Moore2010}.
 These requirements point to electrically driven mechanisms that are readily integrable on chip.
-Among such mechanisms, transverse thermoelectric effects (TTEs)~\cite{Uchida2021}, notably the anomalous Nernst effect (ANE)~\cite{Nernst1887} and anomalous Ettingshausen effect (AEE)~\cite{Etting1886}, are attractive because they operate without external magnetic fields and are governed by the Berry curvature of ferromagnets~\cite{Nagaosa2010}.
+Among such mechanisms, transverse thermoelectric effects (TTEs)~\cite{Uchida2021}, notably the anomalous Nernst effect (ANE)~\cite{Nernst1887} and anomalous Ettingshausen effect (AEE)~\cite{Etting1886}, are attractive because they can operate without externally applied magnetic fields (e.g., field coils), once a ferromagnetic state provides spontaneous magnetization, and are governed by the Berry curvature of ferromagnets~\cite{Nagaosa2010}.
 Their magnitudes, and even signs, are highly sensitive to the magnetization orientation, thereby providing a direct, materials-intrinsic means for functional control.
 However, most switching concepts still rely on external sensors or feedback electronics to determine when to reverse the heat flow.
+Unlike approaches where the magnetization is actively reoriented by an externally applied magnetic field, strain, or current-induced torques, the present concept uses an intrinsic temperature-driven spin reorientation transition (SRT) as the internal ``trigger.''
+This makes the switching threshold materials-defined and enables sensor-free negative feedback: once the device temperature enters the SRT interval, the equilibrium $\bm{M}$ rotates and the AEE heat flux is redirected without external sensing or control circuitry.

 In this context, a large AEE has recently been reported in SmCo$_5$-type permanent magnets~\cite{Miura2019}.
 These results motivate exploring related $R$Co$_5$ compounds with additional internal control parameters, including DyCo$_5$ which exhibits a temperature-driven spin-reorientation transition \cite{Tsushima1983,Alena2025}.